Skip Ribbon Commands

 • accounting frameworks

-• the options for presenting data in the CERT report.
+• the options for presenting data in the report.

 A key priority was balancing the need for flexibility with the need for clarity and comparability.

-As a result of the co-design process, updated guidelines and an improved report format were developed.
+As a result of the co-design process, we developed updated guidelines and an improved report format.

-Participation in the pilot was open to companies reporting more than 50 kilotonnes of emissions a year under the National Greenhouse and Energy Reporting (NGER) scheme.
+Participation in the pilot was open to companies reporting more than 50 kilo tonnes of emissions a year under the NGER Scheme.

 • progress on their emission reduction commitments